 Contrary to popular belief among newbies, avoiding contractions does not make your character sound unique or intelligent.
 And I’m not just referring to dialogue—I’m talking narrative as well.
-Unless your narrator/character is royalty (and maybe not even then) please, just don’t.
-Narrative written in this way can come off sounding forced and stiff.
-Dialogue written without contractions sounds unnatural, thereby making the character speaking unbelievable.
+Unless your narrator/character is royalty (and maybe not even then) please, just do not skip the contractions.
+Narrative written in this way comes off sounding forced and stiff.
+Dialogue written without contractions sounds unnatural, thereby making the character who is speaking unbelievable.

 (2) Beware the Over-used Words